Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Monus Kingdom.md

 ## Natural Resources
 There are few natural resources for the Monus Kingdom to collect as the kingdom occupies a very small space, geographically, and had a very high population density.
 They are surrounded by extremely tall mountains and so they cannot expand their land.
 They do get fish from the Great Monus River that runs through the whole kingdom.
 It is rich in fish as it has a high concentration of [[Life Majik]].

-The land is not suitable for growing food as they have very high population density
+The land is not suitable for growing food as they have very high population density, so nearly all food is imported.
 ## Artisans
 There is a large portion of the population that works as artisans.
 In Monus, just being an artisan is not regarded highly, and most artisans are lower class.
 Artisans make everything from clay pots to clothes, with a focus on quality over quantity.
 Since it is in the Monus culture to produce quality work, nearly every product from Monus is considered artisanal.
 ## Trade